mspiez/network-automation-tools/10-AWX-setup/README.md

 $
 ```

->> Note: When `kubectl` is not enabled yet on the system, run the following commands:
+>> Note: When `kubectl` is yet not enabled on the system, run the following commands:
 ```
 $ alias kubectl="minikube kubectl --" >> ~/.profile
 $ . ~/.profile

 ```

-Test `kubectl` command to get some base info about the node
+Test `kubectl` command to get some base info about the nodes:

 ```
 $ kubectl get nodes